 I was pretty surprised knowing this place existed, along with other gaming-focused venues, and even Warsaw gaming pubs such as New Meta Bar, because I never imagined Warsaw to be heavy on gaming or tech before moving here.
 However, it is and Poland as a country has a history and long gaming, despite its communist and relatively poor past.

-When I was young arcade cabinets were lined up in these places called ssalony gier or gaming saloons.
-The American equivalent to these places would be the traditional arcade, but they were quite different because they were set up in long booths with arcade cabinets lined up against the walls inside a very thin walkway and the games were played using żetony or special coins inserted into the machines (yes I understand and remember some arcades in the U.S. using tokens instead of quarters as well so there is some similarity).
+When I was young arcade cabinets were lined up in these places called salony gier or gaming saloons.
+The American equivalent to these places would be the traditional arcade.
+However, they were quite different because they were set up in long booths with arcade cabinets lined up against the walls inside a very thin walkway and the games were played using żetony or special coins inserted into the machines (yes I understand and remember some arcades in the U.S. using tokens instead of quarters as well, so there is definitely some similarity).